eclipse/elk/docs/content/gettingstarted/_index.md

 Congratulations, you have just installed ELK! (wasn't that hard, I know) Now it's time to actually enable automatic layout for your editor.
 How this is done exactly differs depending on the technology your editor is based on.

-ELK works with a graph data structure called the KGraph.
-To enable layout, it needs to know how to extract the KGraph corresponding to the diagram the current editor shows.
-This is done by looking for an `IDiagramLayoutManager` registered for the current editor and asking it to provide the KGraph.
+ELK works with a graph data structure called the ElkGraph.
+To enable layout, it needs to know how to extract the ElkGraph corresponding to the diagram the current editor shows.
+This is done by looking for an `IDiagramLayoutManager` registered for the current editor and asking it to provide the ElkGraph.

 What exactly you need to do to connect ELK to your editor depends on the technology your editor is based on.